 |Budget Payment Plan Enrollment Fee|

 |Reserved Parking Fees|

 Student Health Insurance

 The College of Idaho requires all full-time students to carry medical insurance and provide proof of coverage annually.
 Students will be automatically enrolled and billed for insurance.
 The cost of the plan is payable on the first semester billing.
 If proof of adequate insurance is furnished to the college by the last day to add/drop in the first term attended, the insurance will be canceled and the charged reversed.
-Proof of insurance must be furnished every year.

 Eligible dependents of students enrolled in the plan may participate in the plan on a voluntary basis.
 Additional information can be obtained from the Business Office.